programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/email/_index.en.md

 2. Change '''email address''' to an address that you receive - a confirmation request email is sent.

-## E-Mails which are sent immediately
+## E-mails which are sent immediately

 For certain operations, emails are sent from the server.
 The following emails are sent immediately (1):